Blacklight: Fault detection

-Decorative and artistic uses
+Art and decor

-It is also used to illuminate pictures painted with fluorescent colors, particularly on black velvet, which intensifies the illusion of self-illumination.
+Blacklight is used to illuminate pictures painted with fluorescent colors, particularly on black velvet, which intensifies the illusion of self-illumination.
 The use of such materials, often in the form of tiles viewed in a sensory room under UV light, is common in the United Kingdom for the education of students with profound and multiple learning difficulties.
 Such fluorescence from certain textile fibers, especially those bearing optical brightener residues, can also be used for recreational effect, as seen, for example, in the opening credits of the James Bond film A View to a Kill.
-Black light puppetry is also performed in a black light theater.
+Blacklight puppetry is performed in a blacklight theater.

 Mineral identification

 Blacklights are a common tool for rock-hunting and identification of minerals by their fluorescence.
+The most common minerals and rocks that glow under UV light are fluorite, calcite, aragonite, opal, apatite, chalcedony, corundum (ruby and sapphire), scheelite, selenite, smithsonite, sphalerite, sodalite.
+The first person to observe fluorescence in minerals was George Stokes in 1852.
+He noted the ability of fluorite to produce a blue glow when illuminated with ultraviolet light and called this phenomenon "fluorescence" after the mineral fluorite.
+Lamps used to visualise seams of fluorite and other fluorescent minerals are commonly used in mines but they tend to be on an industrial scale.
+The lamps need to be short wavelength to be useful for this purpose and of scientific grade.
+UVP range of hand held UV lamps are ideal for this purpose and are used by Geologists to identify the best sources of fluorite in mines or potential new mines.
+Some transparent selenite crystals exhibit an "hourglass" pattern under UV light that is not visible in natural light.
+These crystals are also phosphorescent.
+Limestone, marble, and travertine can glow because of calcite presence.
+Granite, syenite, and granitic pegmatite rocks can also glow.